Shanghai Cooperation Organisation: Cultural cooperation

 Culture ministers of the SCO met for the first time in Beijing on 12 April 2002, signing a joint statement for continued cooperation.
 The third meeting of the Culture Ministers took place in Tashkent, Uzbekistan, on 27–28 April 2006.

 An SCO Arts Festival and Exhibition was held for the first time during the Astana Summit in 2005.
 Kazakhstan suggested an SCO folk dance festival to take place in 2008, in Astana.

 SCO+

 The SCO+ forum format was initiated by the United Russia party in October 2020.
 This format includes inter-party interaction not only of the countries of the Shanghai Cooperation Organization (members, observers, candidates) but also of the CIS and BRICS countries.

 It was first used during the SCO+ international inter-party forum "Economy for People" on 22–23 October 2020.
-The forum was attended by speakers from 25 countries, including the chairman of the United Russia party, Dmitry Medvedev, ministers of the SCO countries, Serbian President Aleksandar Vučić, and ambassadors and diplomats of the CIS and BRICS countries.
-Russian President Vladimir Putin sent greetings to the forum participants.
+The forum was attended by speakers from 25 countries, including the chairman of the United Russia party, Dmitry Medvedev, ministers of the SCO countries, Serbian president Aleksandar Vučić, and ambassadors and diplomats of the CIS and BRICS countries.
+Russian president Vladimir Putin sent greetings to the forum participants.

+RATS Military exercises

+In December 2025 for the first time ever Iran held its first military excerises with 6 other member states nations on Iranian soil post-war of Israel-Iran dubbed Sahand 2025 drills.